 Enter your phone number and / or postcode above to check availability in your area.

-However, they are very competitive and may well be the cheapest option for those that want Sky TV.
+However, they may well be the cheapest option for those who want or already have Sky TV.

-As we update this article in August 2014, Sky line rental is just a few pennies under £16 which, unfortunately, is about the same as all the other big providers.
+As we update this article at the end of 2014, Sky line rental is above £16 - about the same as all the other big providers.

-It's worth noting, however, that, unlike BT, Virgin Media and TalkTalk, Sky no longer offer a pay upfront option for line rental.
-Paying in a lump sum knocks £50 to £60 a year off the bill so it is worth taking into account.
+Unlike BT, Virgin Media and TalkTalk, however, Sky no longer offer a pay upfront option for line rental.
+Paying in a lump sum knocks £50 to £60 a year off the bill so it's often worth considering.

 Sky call plans break down as follows: